ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 - **Leverage Document Validation**: Use MongoDB’s [schema validation](https://www.mongodb.com/docs/manual/core/schema-validation/#schema-validation) to enforce data integrity and ensure that documents adhere to a defined structure.

 ### Indexing

+When developing your [indexing strategy](https://www.mongodb.com/docs/manual/applications/indexes/#indexing-strategies) you should have a deep understanding of your application's queries.
+Before you build indexes, map out the types of queries you will run so that you can build indexes that reference those fields.
+Indexes come with a performance cost, but are more than worth the cost for frequent queries on large data sets.

 - **Create Indexes Based on Query Patterns**: Analyze your query patterns and create indexes that support the most frequent and performance-critical queries.
 Use [compound indexes](https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/#compound-indexes) where multiple fields are queried together.